British Academy Postdoctoral Fellow

 I received my BA in the Humanities at the University of Milan (Italy), with a thesis in Literary Theory and Cognitive Studies.
 Then, I completed an MPhil and PhD in Italian Literature at the University of Oxford (AHRC scholar), under the supervision of Prof. Giuseppe Stellardi.
 My PhD thesis focused on the theme of freedom in the narrative writings of Sicilian writer Goliarda Sapienza (1924-1996).
 It won the 2015 Peter Lang Young Scholars Competition in Women's Studies, and was published by Peter Lang in 2018, with title Writing for Freedom: Body, Identity and Power in Goliarda Sapienza's Narrative.

-My current research project aims at assessing the status of 20th- and 21st-century women writers in the Italian literary canon.
+My current research project aims to assess the status of 20th- and 21st-century women writers in the Italian literary canon.
 Despite widespread rhetoric on ‘gender neutrality/equality’ in artistic production and reception, and despite the general optimism characterizing pioneering academic works on the subject, women writers still suffer from marginalisation and exclusion from the literary establishment.
 My research looks at three macro-areas, through different methodologies: quantitative analysis of the presence of women writers in high school and university courses; rhetorical analysis of the presentation of women writers in publishing and the public debate (e.g. reviews, book covers, marketing etc.); critical analysis of the contribution of a corpus of women’s writings to modern Italian literature.
 Together, these three areas of enquiry will enable to gain detailed insights into the formation and present shape of the Italian literary canon, and to elaborate a multi-faceted understanding of the relationship between literary value and society.
 With this project I want to provide a picture of the literary system in Italy from the perspective of gender, and to intervene in the debate by addressing the dynamics that reproduce hierarchies and exclusions.
-I aim at challenging the dominant narratives of the modern Italian canon, demonstrating that when we consider previously neglected contributions by women writers, we obtain a substantially different, and richer, picture of the recent history of Italian literature.
+I aim to challenge the dominant narratives of the modern Italian canon, demonstrating that when we consider previously neglected contributions by women writers, we obtain a substantially different, and richer, picture of the recent history of Italian literature.

 - Modern Italian literature